ucsb-cs32/s21/_lab/lab05.md

 -----Generated a report for a total of: 2
 ```

-The visitors pattern is most useful with many differnt types and different types of visitors.
+The visitor pattern is most useful with many differnt types and different types of visitors.
 We will play with these ideas next week.

 ------
 Scoring
 --------
 This lab is meant to be simple so is worth half credit.
-We will expand these technologies and do a more detailed re-design next week.
+We will expand these technologies and do a more detailed re-design next week.<br>
-Autograding (stay tuned) 30
+Autograding (stay tuned) 30<br>
-Code review/design matching lab spec 20
+Code review/design matching lab spec 20<br>